leoyuan34/computing-assessment-task/readme.md

 # transit travel tips

+### website instructions

+1. download files from github and upload into vscode
+2. run python main.py
+3. once website is running, user can sign up for a website or use the following login:

+email: test1@gmail.com
+password: test1

 ## website overview
 Transit Travel Tips is a user-driven website designed to help travellers share and discover advice about experiences from travelling through various destinations.
 The platform will feature a clean, easy-to-use interface with categorized forums, search tools, and user profiles.
 It aims to create a welcoming and informative community hub with multilingual support and secure, scalable infrastructure.
 The design will focus on clarity, accessibility, and smooth performance across devices.